-Steady-state runs are high-end aerobic runs that are in proximity to your marathon pace.
+Steady-state runs are high-end aerobic runs close to your marathon pace.
 They are potent, time-efficient, and easier to recover from than threshold runs.
-And yet, steady-state runs are often overlooked by runners.
+Yet, steady-state runs are often overlooked by runners.

 “Steady-state runs are high-end aerobic workouts.”